 2. Add sugar and corn starch to a pan.

-6. Beat with the hand held beater for 1 to 2 mins.
+6. Whisk it well for 1 to 2 mins until smooth.
 Set this aside.

-7. I have used amul fresh cream here.
-I chilled it overnight.
-Then i scooped out the top portion.
-2 packs (200 ml) of amul cream yielded me about 1 ½ cups or 360 ml of cream.
-I was left with 2 to 3 tbsp of whey in the pack which i have discarded.
+7. Since I had a lot of requests from readers to show an ice cream recipe with amul fresh cream (not whipping cream), I am showing the same here.
+You may use any other cream too.
+Chill the cream cartons in the fridge overnight.
+Scoop out the top portions from the cartons.
+We need need about 1 ½ cups or 360 ml of cream.
+You will be left with 2 to 3 tbsp of whey in the pack which you will discard.
 If you are using cream with 35% or more fat, you can use up the entire content from the pack.

-8. Add the cream to the mixing bowl.
+8. Add the cream to a chilled mixing bowl.

 9. Whip until peaks are formed.
 With amul cream, you will get only soft peaks.